Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

  - Added player handicap(HP) option for Custom map control options
  - Custom map system parameters customization expanded.
 Player parameters are from now on can be applied only to exact Player
  - Predefined map server settings Node have been integrated into new Custom map UI system
+ - Single and Multiplayer campaign relation system has been improved.
+Players cant attack other neutral plaer if they are both in the same team from now on

 Maps: